What is SNAC?

 SNAC's Meatless Monday and College Community Garden projects (to help create a healthier food environment)

-SNAC's Fitness Walk around campus (to help create more opportunities for physical activity)
+SNAC's Fitness Walk around campus and Hiking field trips (to help create more opportunities for physical activity)

 SNAC's "EveryBODY is Beautiful" fashion show (to help challenge superficial and unrealistic beauty ideals in the media)